It can help you decide if you’re happy with where your money’s going, and see where you could make some positive changes.

 Then note any money you’re putting towards:

-Once you know how much you’re spending in each area, you can work out the percentage by:
+Once you know how much you’re spending in each area, you can work out the percentage:

-Now you’ve worked the percentages out, how do you compare?
-Again, it’s okay if your spending doesn’t fit this rule.
-But, if you’re looking to save more, or repay debts faster, you may be able to make some changes to get closer to 50-30-20.
+Once you’ve worked out the percentages, look at how they compare.
+Again, it’s okay if your spending doesn’t fit the 50-30-20 rule.
+But, if you’re looking to save more, or repay debts faster, you may be able to make some changes.